 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Matrix Renewables reported total carbon emissions of approximately 158,768,970 kg CO2e, with Scope 1 emissions at 0 kg CO2e and Scope 2 emissions at 272,670 kg CO2e.
-The majority of their emissions stem from Scope 3, particularly from purchased goods and services, which accounted for about 147,007,000 kg CO2e.
-In 2023, the company recorded total emissions of approximately 115,490,000,000 kg CO2e, with Scope 2 emissions at 53,620,000 kg CO2e.
-Matrix Renewables has set ambitious near-term targets to reduce both Scope 1 and Scope 2 emissions to near zero by the middle of this decade (2025).
-In 2024, their operations contributed to the injection of over 1,200 Gigawatt-hours of electricity across Chile, Spain, and the USA, which is estimated to have avoided around 500,000 metric tons of CO2e emissions.
-The emissions data is not cascaded from any parent organization, indicating that Matrix Renewables independently reports its carbon footprint and climate commitments.
-The company is actively working towards its climate goals, demonstrating a commitment to sustainability and reducing its environmental impact.
+In 2024, Matrix Renewables reported total carbon emissions of approximately 158,768,970 kg CO2e, with Scope 1 emissions at 0 kg CO2e, Scope 2 emissions at 272,670 kg CO2e, and Scope 3 emissions significantly higher at 158,496,300 kg CO2e.
+The Scope 3 emissions breakdown includes 7,656,000 kg CO2e from capital goods and 147,007,000 kg CO2e from purchased goods and services.
+In 2023, the company reported Scope 2 emissions of 53,620,000 kg CO2e and Scope 3 emissions of approximately 115,490,000,000 kg CO2e, primarily from purchased goods and services.
+Matrix Renewables has set ambitious near-term climate commitments, aiming to reduce both Scope 1 and Scope 2 emissions to near zero by 2025.
+In 2024, the company generated over 1,200 Gigawatt-hours of electricity across Chile, Spain, and the USA, which is estimated to have avoided around 500,000 metric tons of CO2e emissions.
+This commitment reflects their dedication to achieving net-zero emissions and contributing positively to climate action.
+The emissions data is not cascaded from any parent organization, indicating that Matrix Renewables operates independently in its sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents